stubbornGarrett/GlitchFilter/README.md

 I love Sci-Fi and Cyberpunk and the look of destroyed, glitchy images from this genres.
 For this I wanted an application which could create such images with less effort, than editing them by myself.

 GlitchFilter is far from perfect and I got many ideas to improve it.
 But for now I'm publishing this more or less stable version.
 It's the first "real" application I made and I learned a lot while doing so.
-Maybe the next version will be a complete rework.

-The only thing I'm really sorry for is the GUI.
-It's by no means intuitive and the parameter names are sometimes not really meaningful.
-A documentation is on the to do list.